2026 Sponsors and Venues

 1035 W Burnside St.

-Nestled on the first floor of the downtown Powell’s Books, we are happy to be returning to Guilder Coffee for our Welcome Open Mic the night of July 9th.
-Guilder is donating their space for this kick-off poetry event.
+Nestled on the first floor of the downtown Powell’s Books, we are happy to be returning once again to Guilder Coffee for our Welcome Open Mic the night of June 24th.
+Guilder is donating their space for this event that kicks off the whole poetry festival.

 Multnomah County